Indecomposable non-orientable $PD_3$-complexes: -complexes

-Therefore all vertex groups are one-ended, and so $\pi^+$ is torsion free but not free. \end{proof}
+Therefore all finite vertex groups are orientable.
+But the graph $\Gamma$ is connected, and any edge connecting a finite vertex group to an infinite vertex group must be non-orientable, as in Lemma 2.
+Since there is at least one infinite vertex group there can be no finite vertex groups.

+The second assertion follows from part (2) of Lemma 2, and $\pi^+=\pi\mathcal{G}^+$ is the fundamental group of a graph of groups $(\mathcal{G}^+,\Gamma)$ with the same underlying graph $\Gamma$, trivial edge groups and vertex groups $G_v^+$ all $PD_3$-groups.
+Hence $\pi^+$ is torsion free, but not free. \end{proof}

-We expect that if $\pi=\pi\mathcal{G}$, where $(\mathcal{G},\Gamma)$ is an admissible graph of groups, then all vertices of $\Gamma$ have even valence.
-In the manifold case this follows from Poincar\'e duality.
-If $v$ is a vertex of $\Gamma$ then $G_v^+$ is a $PD_3$-group.
-Let $E_v$ be the set of edges abutting on $v$.
-Is $(G_v,\{G_e:e\in{E_v}\})$ a $PD_3$-group pair?
-Can Turaev's splitting theorem be adapted to this situation?
-It remains possible that every indecomposable, non-orientable $PD_3$-complex is homotopy equivalent to a 3-manifold.
+As observed at the end of \S2, when $X$ is a 3-manifold and $(\mathcal{G},\Gamma)$ is an admissible graph of groups such that $\pi=\pi\mathcal{G}$, all vertices of $\Gamma$ have even valence.
+Can this observation be extended to the case of $PD_3$-complexes?
+Although there are indecomposable $PD_3$-complexes which are not homotopy equivalent to 3-manifolds \cite{Hi12,wall}, it remains possible that every indecomposable, non-orientable $PD_3$-complex is homotopy equivalent to a 3-manifold.